-Danielson begins his seventh season as an assistant coach with the Stanford field hockey program.
+Danielson begins his tenth season as an assistant coach with the Stanford field hockey program.

 Danielson was also a member of the U.S. National Indoor Team that competed at the 2003 Indoor World Cup.
 Danielson played two seasons at Club UTS in Australia (1999, 2001) and also played for Menzieshill in Scotland (2002-03).
 Danielson native of Livermore, Calif., earned a B.S. in exercise physiology from San Diego State in 1999.